-And you gave them prior to their attempt mr. Schwarz. on the 19th of October some tear gas and some gas masks to help accomplish the kidnapping?
+mr. Schwarz.
+And you gave them prior to their attempt on the 19th of October some tear gas and some gas masks to help accomplish the kidnapping?

-Mr. Schwarz.
-And subsequently you provided to the Valenzuela group some machine guns, didn't you?
+And subsequently you provided to the Val-Mr. Schwarz. enzuela group some machine guns, didn't you?